There was an accident

 The thunder outside briefly illuminated the space, casting a harsh light on the two of them.
 Jiro tensed as the tall man's features became visible for a split second before darkness settled in again.

 Toshiro taught him how to use his feet to his advantage when fighting - he demonstrated how to use side steps, pivoting, and quick footwork to dodge punches.
-The young man's stare was unreadable and emotionless as he watched the man's movements.
+The young man's stare was unreadable and emotionless as he watched the other one's movements.

 "What the hell do you want?"
 Jiro growled.
 He knew there was more to the situation than simply teaching him.